tweag/nickel/rfcs/003-nix-nickel.md

 The goal of the present RFC is to lay out a compelling plan to integrate Nix and Nickel.
-We want to use Nickel as a front-end language for writing Nix expressions in a seamless way -- or, at least, such that there is no aspect in which Nickel is unreasonably worse than Nix expressions, and is hopefully better in others.
+We want to use Nickel as a front-end language for writing Nix expressions in a seamless way -- or, at least, such that there is no aspect in which Nickel is unreasonably worse than Nix expressions (and will be hopefully better in others).

 This document is structured as follows: